Proving Circuit Functional Equivalence in Zero Knowledge: Problem Setting and Threat Model

 \item \textbf{Soundness.} If $C_\text{impl}$ is not functionally equivalent to $C_\text{spec}$, the probability that a verifier accepts a proof from a malicious prover is $\text{negl}(\lambda)$, where $\lambda$ denotes the security parameter.
 This guarantees that no prover can forge a valid proof for an incorrect design, except with a negligible probability.

 \item \textbf{Zero-knowledge.} The verifier learns that $C_\text{impl} \equiv C_\text{spec}$ but nothing else about $C_\text{impl}$ except the publicly defined leakage below. \end{itemize}

-\textbf{Leakage.} ZK-CEC discloses the number and maximum width of the used clauses in the proof.
-The clause count encompasses both the number of resolution steps and the input clauses.
+\textbf{Leakage.} ZK-CEC discloses the quantity and maximum width of the used clauses, as well as the total number of the literals in the proof.
+The clause size encompasses both the number of resolution steps and the input clauses.
 Revealing the former is aligned with~\cite{luo2022proving}, which prevents the verifier from inferring information about the proof.
 The latter implies the gate-count of the circuit and is permissible to reveal in our scenario.
 It allows the prover to demonstrate the design's advantage in terms of gate-count, while the verifier still cannot reconstruct the circuit.